A summary of all business tax changes this year

 Among all the generosity from Australians, celebrities and businesses,…

 Using your car for work purposes?
-We explain what what you need to record, what you can claim and for how long.
+Here's what you need to record depending on the method used, including your car log book, what you can claim and for how long.

 Tax concessions: helping small businesses